🧠 What are Large Language Models?

 Context Window

-Maximum tokens an LLM can process in one conversation.
+Maximum tokens an LLM can process in one request or conversation.

 Why it matters: Limits conversation length and document size